diffix/reference/docs/led-issues.md

 ON left.join_col = right.join_col
 ```

-(Unfortunately the nomenclature gets confusing now, because I've been using 'left' and 'right' to refer to the two queries in a difference attack, and now I'm going to use them also to refer to the JOIN selectables.)
+(Unfortunately the nomenclature gets confusing now, because I've been using 'left' and 'right' to refer to the two queries in a difference attack, and now I'm going to also use them also to refer to the JOIN selectables.)
 The above query would be the right query in an attack, while the left query would not have the WHERE clause.

 In the above query, the columns are: